harmonsoftwaresolutions/hss-docker-dev/README.md

 # hss-docker-dev
-HSS docker development with neovim
+HSS docker development with neovim.
+Master branch is CentOS.
+Ubuntu and other linux variants available on other branches.

 # Requirements
 docker